vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ## How to store metadata

 An audit is defined by its metadata.
-This metadata is stored in two tables: `AuditTemplateHeader` and `AuditTemplateItems`.
-These tables specify the structure steps of an audit.
+This metadata is stored in two tables: `AuditTemplateHeader` and `AuditTemplateItem`.
+These tables specify the structure and steps of the audits.

-In our example, we use Peakboard Hub to store our tables.
+In our example, we used Peakboard Hub to store our tables.
 But you can any storage solution that is supported by Peakboard.

 The `AuditTemplateHeader` table is a list of all the audits.
-Each row per audit definition.
-It contains a unique name and a simple description.
+It contains one row for each audit.
+Each row has two columns:
+* `Name`, the name of the audit.
+* `Description`, a short description of the audit.

 ![image](/assets/2025-06-13/010.png)

-Every step of the audit has one corresponding row in the table AuditTemplateItem.
+Each step of an audit has one corresponding row in the table AuditTemplateItem.
 It conatins the actual content that appears on the screens later.
 The "StepNo" columns represents the order of steps starting with 0.

 The most important column is "Layout".
 It will define how this step is represented  when the audit is displayed to used in the app.
 Our five sample steps shown in the screenshot have three different layouts: